Login

 Email:

-Douglas Knehans has recently been a special guest of the Premieres of the Season Festival in Kiev, Ukraine where the National Symphony Orchestra of Ukraine gave the world premiere of his orchestra work ripple.
+Douglas Knehans has recently been a special guest of the Musical Premieres of the Season Festival in Kiev, Ukraine, where the National Symphony Orchestra of Ukraine gave the world premiere of his orchestral work ripple.
 This work has also been recorded for worldwide CD release on ERM Media Masterworks of the New Era series, distributed by Naxos.
-The Verdehr Trio also recorded his work rive on Crystal Records and piano virtuoso Michael Kieran Harvey has also recorded his Boyd panels for Move Records (Australia), which also was released in fall 2008.
-His music for electronic cello is also featured on the CRI Emergency Music series, now distributed by New World Records.
-A disc of his music for acoustic and electronic cello will be released on Ablaze Records in the summer of 2010.
-His latest commissions are from the Tasmanian Symphony Orchestra (Australia) for …mist, memory, shadow… - a new work for string orchestra and violin solo; a new double concerto glow (clarinet and violin) for Elsa and Walter Verdehr and a new viola concerto for Miles Hoffman.
+The Verdehr Trio has recorded his work rive on Crystal Records, and piano virtuoso Michael Kieran Harvey has recorded his Boyd panels for Move Records (2008).
+His music for electronic cello is featured on the CRI Emergency Music series, now distributed by New World Records.
+A CD of his music for acoustic and electronic cello will be released on Ablaze Records in 2010.

-Douglas Knehans — current to February 2010
+Douglas Knehans — current to March 2011

 Selected Commissions